Azure/webapps-deploy/README.md

 #### Configure deployment credentials:

-For any credentials like Azure Service Principal, Publish Profile etc add them as [secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the GitHub repository and then use them in the workflow.

-The above example uses user-level credentials i.e., Azure Service Principal for deployment.

-## Create a service principal and secret:

-The previous sample workflow depends on a [secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) named `AZURE_CREDENTIALS` in your repository.
+The previous sample workflow depends on user-level credentials stored as a [secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) named `AZURE_CREDENTIALS` in your repository.
 The value of this secret is expected to be a JSON object that represents a service principal (an identifer for an application or process) that authenticates the workflow with Azure.

 To function correctly, this service principal must be assigned the [Contributor]((https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor)) role for the web app or the resource group that contains the web app.